00sapo/Essentia.jl/Readme.md

 spectrum = spec(windowed)
 ```

+To get the output inside a Julia object, just use the function `jj`.

 For computing spectrograms, a `rollup` function is provided, which executes a
 custom function on all the frames extracted from an array:
 ```julia